easbarba/lar/README.md

 # HOME
+  GNU/Linux distributions CLI applications are configured with the so called dotfiles, version controlling those can lessen our daily burden greatly.

-  On *nix distributions, using software dotfiles to configure can lessen the daily burden, mine follows $HOME structure so to easily mirror late on a fresh installation.
+  This repostory follows $HOME structure so to easily mirror on a fresh installation.

-  I use my own dotfiler *e_dots* with a minimal reproducibility feature, bout to improve it later.
+  I have a limited , yet still functional, dotfiler *e_dots*, aiming minimal reproducibility features.

 ## Documents
-  To achieve a higher fixation of study, I heavily rely on annotations, and [org-mode](https://www.orgmode.org/features.html)  literate documents are just awesome at that.
+  I heavily rely on annotations, and [org-mode](https://www.orgmode.org/features.html) literate documents are just perfect at that.

 ## .local/bin
-  Scripts bundle to aid bootstrapping services, utilities on a Linux box, usually bash, ruby and awk scripts.
+  Miscellaneous scripts to aid bootstrapping services, daily utilities Debian box, usually written in bash, ruby and awk scripts.

 ## [GNU Guix](https://gnu.guix.org/)
-  An interesting approach to try on experimental branches, heavily patch local builds, use different deps and so on is done in a sophisticate way with Guix, and all that easily achieved with a single file, just amazing. :)
+  Eager to test projects experimental branches? heavily patched local builds? what about requiring specific deps?
+GNU Guix can help to achieve this goal in a rather sophisticated fashion, and all that easily achieved with a single file, just amazing. :)

 ## license
   [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html)